TaraT1/Full-Stack-forStuff/README.md

 ```

 ### Pagination
-- based on generic items
+- based on generic items (goal specific to Locations, Books, & other items as added)